aserowy/tmux.nvim/README.md

 ### copy sync

 Copy sync uses tmux buffers as master clipboard for `*`, `+`, `unnamed`, and `0` - `9` registers.
 The sync does NOT rely on temporary files and works just with the given tmux api.
 Thus, making it less insecure :).
 The feature enables a nvim instace overarching copy/paste process! dd in one nvim instance, switch to the second and p your deletes.

+If you sync your clipboard not with a standalone tmux, disable `sync_clipboard` to ensure nvim handles yanks and deletes alone.

 This has some downsites, on really slow machines, calling registers or pasting will eventually produce minimal input lag by syncing registers in advance to ensure the correctness of state.